 Example: “David c’est un vrai blaireau, il a encore oublié d’apporter son CV pour son entretien d’embauche.” – “David is a real moron, he forgot yet again to bring his CV to his job interview.”

 Bonus insult: Glandu (/ɡlɑ̃du/)

-If someone calls you a “glandu”, it’s an insult to be worn with pride and another dangerously useful insult to add to your lexicon.
+If someone calls you a glandu, it’s an insult to be worn with pride and another dangerously useful insult to add to your lexicon and quite possibly your French idiom list.
 This slang word makes reference to an uneducated, stupid person who doesn’t do much.
 Cultural note: Glandu is also the name of a famous radio presenter on NRJ.
 Personally, I won’t be listening, but if you’re caller number 5 you could win something crazy.
 Call now, standard phone rates apply.

 Put*in de me*de that felt good!
 Swearing en français is an art in and of itself.
 Dying to learn more about how to insult a French person?
-Fret not, we’ve got you covered.
-Start a free trial of our online English course Gymglish for 7 days today!
+Fret not, we’ve got you covered with Frantastique, fun and personalized online French courses.